20. Untitled Goose Game

 10. Super Mario Bros.
 Wonder

 The geniuses at Nintendo reportedly pitched more than a hundred wacky ideas for Super Mario Bros.
 Wonder.
-The game feels like its developers included absolutely everything on the drawing board.
+It feels as if the game’s developers put absolutely everything on the drawing board.
 Enemies dance, the maps move around rather chaotically, and Mario gains the absurd ability to morph into an elephant.
-For a Mario game that sought to reinvent the wheel, Super Mario Bros.
+They sought to reinvent the wheel, but the minds behind Super Mario Bros.
 Wonder realized that just making the wheel wobbly and crazy was a way better plan.

 9. Hollow Knight